 Research Interests

-The Xie lab studies satellite glia-neuron interactions in the peripheral ganglia.
-Satellite glial cells are the perineuronal glial cell type in the peripheral ganglia.
-Satellite glial cells potently modulate ganglionic neuronal excitability and activity.
-Our research identified satellite glial modulation of heart and bladder contractility, blood pressure, pain, and itch.
-Currently, the Xie lab utilizes conventional and state-of-the-art biomedical methods to study the mechanisms underlying satellite glia-neuron interactions in both autonomic and sensory ganglia, with a particular focus on how glia-neuron crosstalk alleviates chronic pelvic pain symptoms and improving lower urinary tract functions.
-As one of the basic and translational research labs in the Division of urology, we also help to train the next-generation biomedical researchers and clinicians.
+The Xie lab studies how glia and immune cells in the peripheral ganglia regulate ganglionic neuronal activity and hollow organ functions, including the heart and the urinary bladder.
+Our research demonstrated ganglionic glial cells potently regulate left ventricle and bladder contractions, systolic and diastolic blood pressures, and pain/itch sensitivity.
+Currently, the Xie lab utilizes conventional and state-of-the-art biomedical methods to study the mechanisms underlying satellite glia-neuron interactions in pelvic ganglia and dorsal root ganglia, with a particular focus on how glia-neuron crosstalk can be used to alleviate chronic pelvic pain symptoms and improving lower urinary tract functions.